![]() ![]() Founder Jeff Cammack | Contact Author Bio Twitter |

 Best Time of Year for Shark Cage Diving

-It should be noted that great whites will seldom, if ever, attack humans – even though they can be seen from helicopters swimming amongst the surfers almost every day.
-They tend not to mistake humans for their food, and don’t like to get too close to shore for long in case they become stranded.
+Great whites will seldom if ever, attack humans – even though they can be seen from helicopters swimming among the surfers almost every day.
+They tend not to mistake humans for their food and don’t like to get too close to shore for long in case they become stranded.
 That being said, the oceans around Gansbaai have been the Great White’s natural habitat for millions of years, and you have been warned.

 Concerns About Shark Cage Diving